1987 American League Championship Series: Game 3

 The Series shifted to Detroit for Game 3, with the Tigers' Walt Terrell facing the Twins' Les Straker.
 The two pitchers matched zeroes for the first two-and-a-half innings until the bottom of the third, when Detroit's Pat Sheridan doubled to left, moved to third on a single by Whitaker, and scored on a force out by Gibson that sent Whitaker to third.
 After Gibson stole second, a balk by Straker scored Whitaker, and a single by Trammell brought in Gibson.
 A double by Herndon then scored Trammell and Lemon to give the Tigers a 5–0 lead.

 In the top of the fourth, the Twins cut Detroit's lead to 5–2 with a Gagne home run and a Bush single that scored Hrbek, and in the sixth they reduced the lead down to one with a two-run homer by Brunansky.
 In the top of the seventh, a two-out single by Gaetti drove in Gladden and Gagne to give the Twins a 6–5 lead and put them on the cusp of taking a stranglehold on the series.

 Facing the prospect of blowing a 5–0 lead and falling behind three games to none, the Tigers rallied in the bottom of the eighth.
-Minnesota brought in Reardon to get a two-inning save.
-After a lead-off single by Larry Herndon.
-After Jack Morris pinch ran for Herndon, Reardon got Tom Brookens to pop out to Hrbek on a sacrifice bunt attempt.
-Pat Sheridan, 1 for 6 lifetime versus Reardon, hit the first pitch he saw into the upper deck in right field for a two-run home run that restored Detroit's lead, 7–6.
+Minnesota brought in Reardon to get a two-inning save, but Herndon greeted him with a leadoff single.
+After Tigers manager Sparky Anderson sent Morris in to run for Herndon, Reardon got Tom Brookens to pop out to Hrbek on a sacrifice bunt attempt.
+Pat Sheridan, 1 for 6 lifetime against Reardon, hit the first pitch he saw into the upper deck in right field for a two-run home run that restored Detroit's lead, 7–6.
 In the top of the ninth, Mike Henneman retired the Twins in order to put the Tigers back in the Series, which now stood at 2–1 for Minnesota.